We Are Innovators

 In veterinary medicine, chronic pain is not well understood and often underdiagnosed, and the first step to a breakthrough is establishing methods to measure pain.
 The work of B. Duncan X. Lascelles, professor of translational pain research and Dr. J. McNeely and Lynne K. DuBose Distinguished Professorship in Musculoskeletal Health, has helped us learn how to reliably measure chronic pain in naturally occurring chronic disease in animals and subsequently test novel therapeutics for pain relief.
 Recent work from our Translational Research in Pain Program significantly contributed to the first FDA-approved treatment for osteoarthritis pain in cats.

 Natasha Olby, professor of neurology and neurosurgery and Dr. Kady M. Gjessing and Rahna M. Davidson Distinguished Chair in Gerontology, leads the nation’s first veterinary gerontology program.
 Her research examines changes in cognition, sensory function, postural stability, mobility and frailty in elderly dogs.
 The team has developed novel measures of age-related changes, and its work has highlighted the similarities in the neuro-aging process between dogs and humans.
 Geriatric medicine is now part of our veterinary student curriculum.

 Provide Comprehensive Care

-Our clinic offers extracorporeal services including hemodialysis, hemoperfusion, plasmapheresis and bone marrow transplantation for all diseases.
+Our clinic offers extracorporeal services including hemodialysis, hemoperfusion and plasmapheresis for all diseases.
 We also offer state-of-the-art equine and canine sports medicine and rehabilitation, and our hospital serves as a Spinal Cord Injury center for dogs.

 Support the Family